thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.notes.md

 * make GET requests and POST requests
 * show them code snippet generator
 * show them cURL
-* make cURL requests to some pages
+* make cURL requests to at least two pages

 ## **(We Do)**